appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 -   **triggerDefaultQuery** `(options?: types.Option): Promise<any>`
     This method can be used to execute the default query for a particular component.
     For examples,

     - to display the `suggestions` or `results` for a `search` type of component,
     - to display the filter options(`aggregations`) for a `term` type of component

 -   **triggerCustomQuery** `(options?: types.Option): Promise<any>`
     This method can be used to execute queries for the dependent components.

 ## Subscribe to the properties changes

-Although we have event's callback that can be used to update the UI based on particular property changes, the `subscribeToStateChanges` method gives you more control over the UI rendering logic and is more efficient.
+Although we have callbacks for change events that can be used to update the UI based on particular property changes, the `subscribeToStateChanges` method gives you more control over the UI rendering logic and is more efficient.

 ### How does it work?

 1. This method is controlled by the `stateChanges` property which can be defined in the [setters](#setters) while updating a particular property.
-If `stateChanges` is set to `true`, then only the subscribed functions will be called unlike events callback which gets called every time when a property changes it's value.<br/>
+If `stateChanges` is set to `true`, then only the subscribed functions will be called, unlike events callback which gets called every time when a property changes its value.<br/>
    So basically, `subscribeToStateChanges` provides more control over the event's callback in a way that you can define whether to update the UI or not while setting a particular property's value.<br/>
 2. You can define the properties for which you want to update the UI.
 3. It allows you to register multiple callback functions for search state updates.